How to defeat Red Mite in your Chicken House

 Red Mite eradication

-If you are already suffering from a Red Mite infestation these are some ideal 100% natural, non-toxic products.
+If you are already suffering from a Red Mite infestation below are some ideal, 100% natural, non-toxic products and some more potent solutions.

 Poultry Shield is a liquid cleaner and sanitising product by Biolink that is best applied to your hen houses with a pressure sprayer.
 It works by breaking down organic matter and eradicating the mites' habitat.
 After applying thoroughly to the coop, and letting it dry, the chickens can re-enter.
 Safe for use on all animal housing, and also for cleaning feeding equipment.